Somya7/Pop-Up-ConfirmationBox/README.md

 ## Pop-Up-ConfirmationBox
-###P roject consist of Pop up confirmation box to confirm closing the window
+### Project consist of Pop up confirmation box to confirm closing the window

 ## Available Scripts